-two preceding triennial periods (91.4% and 98.6%, respectively) is that the programme of Bern suspended its screening activity between November 2017 and September 2018 (coverage by invitation rate without the BE programme of 93.5%).
+two preceding triennial periods (91.4% and 98.6%, respectively) is that the programme of Bern suspended its screening activity between November 2017 and September 2018 (coverage by invitation rate of 54.8%).

 The coverage by invitation rate is never precisely 100%.
 The target population determined at the beginning of a calendar year is a dynamic population continuously altered by migration into and out of the catchment area of a programme.
 Also, depending on when women are invited during the year, this can lead to both a higher or lower coverage rate than 100%.
 Furthermore, some women opt out of a programme or become ineligible in subsequent screening rounds resulting in a decreased number of invited women.